Avangardum/AvangardumStyleConvention/Readme.md

 There should be no whitespace between a method name and its parameters.

 In a `new` expression there should be no whitespace between an object type and its constructor parameters.
-For target-typed `new`, a single whitespace should exist before `new` and parentheses.
+For target-typed `new`, a single whitespace should exist between `new` and parentheses.

 In a `new` expression there should be a single whitespace between constructor parameters and field initializers, or, in case if there are no constructor parameters, between an object type and field initializers.

-There should be a single whitespace between `do`, `while`, `if`, `using`, `fixed` and the following parentheses.
+There should be a single whitespace between `do`, `while`, `if`, `using`, `fixed` and following parentheses.

+Using `if` or loops without curly braces is only allowed if the body is on the same line as `if` or loop operator (`if (value == null) return;`).

-If there is a block of code in parentheses, square brackets or curly braces, spanning multiple lines, it should be either be like a single line, but with line breaks preventing overflowing the line width limit or with each element and opening/closing symbol on its own line.
+If there is a block of code in parentheses, square brackets, angle brackets or curly braces, spanning multiple lines, each element and each parenthesis should be on its own line.

 Indentation: 4 spaces.

 Having a single newline between members of a type is always acceptable.
-However, it is possible to omit it if all of the following conditions are met:
+However, it is possible to omit it if all the following conditions are met:
 - Both members have the same member declaration order (for example, both are private non-static non-readonly fields).
-- Both members occupy only 1 line each (including comments and initializers).
+- Both members occupy only 1 line each (including comments, attributes, initializers).

 Don't use trailing commas.